cheftestn/big_config/hbase/hbase_tuning.md

 	 * <a href="#Diagram">Diagram</a>
 3. <a href="#HBASE `JAVA_OPTS` configuration.">HBASE `JAVA_OPTS` configuration.</a>
 	 * <a href="#Details of Options used in `hbase`.">Details of Options used in `hbase`.</a>
-	 * <a href="#The following are the recommended Java GC and HBase heap settings:">The following are the recommended Java GC and HBase heap settings:</a>
+	 * <a href="#The following are the recommended Java GC and HBase heap settings.">The following are the recommended Java GC and HBase heap settings.</a>
 	 * <a href="#How it works.">How it works.</a>
 	 * <a href="#Complete Configuration below">Complete Configuration below</a>
 4. <a href="#Setting `yarn-site.xml` parameters.">Setting `yarn-site.xml` parameters.</a>